How to Select Dining Chairs for a Round Table?

 Easier to tuck in neatly

-Perfect for larger round tables (48”+)
+- Best for larger round tables (48 inches and up)

-Great for hosting long dinners
+- Great for hosting and sit-and-stay dinners

 Pro tip: Mix it up.
 Use armchairs for every other seat or just 2 statement armchairs for visual interest.

-Match the Table’s Personality (Not Just the Color)
+Match the Table’s Personality

 Instead of matching exactly, aim for visual harmony.